-There will be 28 days to provide all the necessary evidence at stage 1 Risk assessment if this is not adhered to then ICON Training will go straight to stage 2.
+There will be 14 days to provide all the necessary evidence at stage 1 Risk assessment if this is not adhered to then ICON Training will go straight to stage 2.

 |Evidence does not fully meet the requirements of the ESFA funding guidance||Sampled evidence is not fully compliant||Implement stage 2 – Intervention action|

 |Evidence is wholly unsatisfactory in meeting the requirements of the ESFA funding guidance||Sampled evidence is non – compliant||Implement stage 3 – Intervention action|

 Stage 2 – INTERVENTION ACTION

-The funding proportion paid to the subcontractor will reduce by a further 15% to cover the costs of such intervention.
+The funding proportion paid to the subcontractor will reduce by a further 15% plus vat at standard rate to cover the costs of such intervention.

 - Increased monitoring and audit activity

-Increased support visits
+- Increased support visits

 - Further audits to check that learning/visits are taking place

 Stage 3 – TERMINATION OF CONTRACT

 If the evidence of learning provided by a subcontractor does not provide adequate and compliant evidence that apprentices or trainees are actively engaged in learning, ICON Training will terminate the contract.

 Contingency for termination of contract

-ICON Training will enable the completion of learners where a subcontractor’s contract has been terminated.
+ICON Training will enable the completion of apprenticeship or traineeship where a subcontractor’s contract has been terminated.

 - Deliver the remaining programme as a prime provider using collegiate employees or self-employed consultants.